 Faculty

-Melissa K. Blair
+Melissa K. Blair, MA

 Melissa graduated from Brock in 2010 with a BA in Community Health Sciences, minoring in Business.
-She went on to complete her master’s degree in Health and Social Marketing at Middlesex University in London, England.
+She went on to complete her master’s degree in health and social marketing at Middlesex University in London, England.

+She highlights “human insight and truth” as a key principle for marketing and communications within public health organizations.
 “To be relevant and to resonate, campaigns must be based on human truth,” she explains.
 “It’s important then to develop a deep understanding of audiences and to involve those audiences as much as possible in the campaign planning process.”

 Melissa recognizes the “a-ha moment” when her MPH students make that all-important leap in understanding the essence of social marketing and health communications.

-Dr. Antony Chum
+Dr. Antony Chum, PhD

 Department of Health Sciences